11 Daily Habits of Couples in Healthy Relationships

 They show PDA

 Public displays of affection aren’t just for teenagers.
 Happy couples aren’t afraid to show their affection for one in another—even in public.
 “Intimacy and touch keeps you connected with your partner,” says Hall.
 “It fosters a connectedness that supports a strong and happy relationship.”
 Don’t worry, you don’t need to have a full-on make-out session in front of your in-laws.
 But you can keep your love alive by holding hands at the mall or snuggling at the kids’ baseball game.
+However, be careful of the things to never post about your relationship on social media.
 A little PDA goes a long way.
 “Just touching your partner will help you feel more connected, both physically, emotionally and intellectually,” says Spira.
 “Plus, it’s a great form of foreplay.”
 Not to mention that it shows that you’re vulnerable.
 “When vulnerability is shown and nurtured, then trust in your relationship has the ability to grow,” says Kristie Overstreet, a licensed professional clinical counselor, certified sex therapist and author of Fix Yourself First: 25 Tips to Stop Ruining Your Relationship.
-Check out these other ways to use body language to build trust.

 They check in with one another